John Galbally: Political career

-A member of the ALP since 1933, Galbally defeated Likely McBrien in 1949 for a seat in the Victorian Legislative Council for the electorate of Melbourne North.
+A member of the ALP since 1933, Galbally defeated Like McBrien in 1949 for a seat in the Victorian Legislative Council for the electorate of Melbourne North Province.

 Throughout his career he was known to be a social reformer and campaigned against capital punishment.
 He introduced a private member's bill to ban live trap bird shooting, carried in 1958, despite it being a sport premier Henry Bolte participated in.

 Galbally is credited for starting council committee inquiries into the proposed development at the Royal Botanic Gardens and settlement in the Little Desert.

 In December 1952, Galbally was appointed as the Minister of Electrical Undertakings and Minister of Forests, positions he held until June 1955 and July 1954 respectively.
 He was also Minister of Labour and Industry from July 1954 to June 1955.

 Galbally retired from politics in 1979 and was appointed a Commander of the Order of the British Empire.